ritterim/markdown-proofing/README.md

 The `SpellingAnalyzer` implements [markdown-spellcheck](https://www.npmjs.com/package/markdown-spellcheck).
 This package uses a `.spelling` file for permitting unrecognized text.

 [markdown-spellcheck](https://www.npmjs.com/package/markdown-spellcheck) also includes an interactive CLI, which you can use to interactively fix spelling and update the `.spelling` file as necessary.
 You may find this useful.

-## TODO

-There are built-in presets for analyzers and rules.
-Or, you can supply your own -- optionally extending a preset!

-## Potential future features

-- Automatic reports to GitHub pull requests based on build results.

 ## Configuration